ThabitaSofia/thabitagomes/index.md

 ### Hobbies and Interests

+- Camping
-- Outdoor activities
+- Cycling
-- Coding and scripting
+- Coding
 - Teaching and Mentoring

 ## Resume